With restaurant sales reaching $825 billion in 2018, you’re right on the money if you want to use Facebook ads for your restaurant.

 But if you want to increase awareness, drive consideration, and qualify leads for only 85¢ a piece — then you’re in the right place.

-In this post, marketer Mackensie Liberman will give you an easy, step-by-step guide to improve Facebook ads for your restaurant.
+In this post, marketer Mackensie Liberman will give you an easy, step-by-step guide to improve Facebook ads for your restaurant marketing strategy.
 So you too can get 100% open rates and 99% CTR in your campaigns with just 2 hours of work.

 1. Decide on a goal for your restaurants Facebook ad campaign